 - Sand berms and roadway embankments up to 5 m high can be constructed with maximum 3:1 slopes.
-Sand berms and roadway embankments higher than 5 m should be constructed with 4:1 slopes; - Excavation side slopes shall not be steeper than 3H:1V; - Landfill slopes less than 10 m high can be constructed at side slopes of 4H:1V.
+Sand berms and roadway embankments higher than 5 m should be constructed with 4:1 slopes. - Excavation side slopes shall not be steeper than 3H:1V. - Landfill slopes less than 10 m high can be constructed at side slopes of 4H:1V.
 Flatter slopes 5H:1V shall be used for fill height between 10 and 15m.
 For fill heights greater than 15 m side slope at 6H:1V or flatter is recommended.
+The AECOM geotechnical engineer confirmed on March 11, 2016 that the side slopes can be 4:1 up to 10 m height and 6:1 above 10 m height.

-It was decided that a uniform 6H:1V side slope be used for the site design; - The piezometric condition associated with groundwater and leachate within the existing waste fill has a significant impact on the stability and should be monitored.
+- The piezometric condition associated with groundwater and leachate within the existing waste fill has a significant impact on the stability and should be monitored.
 The analyses were completed to investigate the maximum groundwater and leachate levels at which the design objective Factor of Safety (FS) = 1.5 would be maintained.
-In this regard, the groundwater level should be controlled at or below elevation 280 m ASL for all cells; leachate levels should be controlled at or below elevation 290 m ASL on cells 1A, 3, 4 and 6 and at or below elevations 292 to 294 m ASL on Cells 1, 2, 5 and 7.
+In this regard, the groundwater level should be controlled at or below elevation 280 m ASL for all cells; leachate levels should be controlled at or below elevation 280 m ASL for all cells; leachate levels should be controlled at or below elevation 280 m ASL on cells 1A, 3, 4 and 6 and at or below elevations 292 to 294 m ASL on Cells 1, 2, 5 and 7.
 Groundwater level variation in the order of 1 m could impact the calculated FS.
 Monitoring is recommended during and post cell development to observe and protect against development of higher groundwater/leachate levels.

-Generally, groundwater elevation in the lower sand has a limited impact on the stability analysis as the modelled groundwater level is relatively deep and below theoretical slip surfaces; and

-Perimeter berms up to 3 m high and 6 m crest wide can be constructed at 3H:1V side slopes.
+Generally, groundwater elevation in the lower sand has a limited impact on the stability analysis as the modelled groundwater level is relatively deep and below theoretical slip surfaces. - Perimeter berms up to 3 m high and 6 m crest wide can be constructed at 3H:1V side slopes.

-Landfill Capacity Calculations
+5.6 Landfill Capacity Calculations

 The volume between the top of final cover contours and base (excavation) contours of the landfill represents the volume available for the construction of a leachate collection system, the landfilling of waste, and the application of daily, intermediate, and final cover.
-Various CAD files/Civil 3D surfaces prepared for the landfill design were used to calculate the expansion capacity to provide a total air space of 3,170,000 m to accommodate waste, daily and intermediate cover (see Table 5.1).
+Various CAD files/Civil 3D surfaces prepared for the landfill design were used to calculate the expansion capacity as summarized in Table 5.1.